qridwan/xNote-FE/README.md

 If you encounter any issues or have suggestions for new features, please open an issue on the GitHub repository.
 Provide as much detail as possible to help us understand and address the problem or idea.

-Thank you for contributing to xNote! 🚀
+Thank you for contributing to xNote! 🚀 HapPy Coding ✨